driemworks/Grants-Program/applications/mercury-application-template.md

 ### Overview

-Mercury is a fully decentralized data management solution adding additional functionality and structure to a private IPFS network through Substrate.
+Mercury is a fully decentralized data management solution, adding additional functionality and structure to a private IPFS network through Substrate.
 Our initial use case is a fully decentralized pinning service.
 Current solutions for decentralized storage are either lacking in security and privacy or rely on some centralized service to account for it.
 To illustrate this point, consider how IPFS makes your data available to any peer, the usage of a pinning service (such as Piñata) necessitates centralization, since the ipfs cluster in use is behind a centralized API and paywall, or how Textile de-decentralizes Filecoin.
 A fully decentralized approach provides individuals a platform without the risks associated with centralized APIs and also the opportunity to profit from their passive storage.
 In addition to the benefits of decentralization, the modularity and upgradeability provided with substrate would allow us to easily account for API changes or library upgrades.
 We propose a *decentralized pinning service*, facilitating an ecosystem that:

 * incentivizes and rewards nodes to provide off-chain storage
 * provides on-chain governance and moderation